A Murder of Quality: Plot summary

 Smiley returns to London, only to find that Stanley has gone there to see him and Brimley.
-Stanley reveals that Stella was a pathological liar and a sadist, who delighted in obtaining damaging information about the backgrounds of people at Carne and in using the threat of revealing it to torment them in any way she could.
-Stanley insists that though he had come to hate Stella, he did not kill her.
+Stanley reveals that Stella was a pathological liar and a sadist, who delighted in obtaining damaging information about the backgrounds of people at Carne and using the threat of revealing it to torment them.

 Later that week Smiley hosts Fielding, who is in London to interview for a job, for dinner at his home.
-He reveals he has found that Fielding's story about the briefcase is a lie – police examination of Perkins' exam paper shows that everything written was done in Perkins' own hand.
+He reveals he has found that Fielding's story about the briefcase is a lie — police examination of Perkins' exam paper shows that everything was written in Perkins' own hand.
 This means that Fielding was attempting to frame Stanley and is himself the killer of both Stella and Perkins.
-Smiley believes Fielding was one of the people Stella was blackmailing.
+Fielding was one of the people Stella was blackmailing.
 She had learned of Fielding's conviction and was threatening to disclose the information to make it impossible for Fielding to get another position.
+Fielding had planted the apparent murder weapon in advance, and had disposed of the real weapon.
 Perkins had to die because he had cheated for himself on the exam, meaning that he had seen the contents of the briefcase the night of Stella's murder and could expose Fielding's attempt to frame Stanley.
 By prearrangement with Smiley, Rigby and his men arrive to arrest Fielding.
 Beseeching Smiley to intervene and save him, Fielding is taken away as Smiley looks sadly after him.